COMPSCI331-2021/lab-git/README.md

 Once you have made the changes needed, commit them.
 Make sure you are on your own branch before making a commit.

 There are three test scripts in place namely TestFeature1, TestFeature2 and TestFeature3 for testing each feature.
-You can test only a feature on your branch by put in goal in maven as **-Dtest=[test script] test**.
+One feature can be tested on a branch by using the goal in maven as **-Dtest=[test script] test**.
 For example, **-Dtest=TestFeature1 test** is for testing feature 1.

-After you commit source code on your branch, github classroom workflow will be executed to test your code.
-Please make sure your code on the branch passes designated test.
-The figure below shows the log file (it also can be accessed from Github's Actions tab) after Dev1 has commited on feature1 branch; testfeature1 is success, while testfeature2 and testfeature3 fails.
-Similarly, the execution of feature2 branch should have testfeature2 sucess, while testfeature1 and testfeature3 fails.
+After commiting the source code to a branch, Github classroom workflow (CI) will be executed.
+The figure below shows the log file (it also can be accessed from Github's Actions tab) after Dev1 has committed on feature1 branch; this shows testfeature1 has succeeded, while testfeature2 and testfeature3 has failed.
+Similarly, the execution of feature2 branch should have testfeature2 succeed, while testfeature1 and testfeature3 fails.

 ![](src/resources/testrun-github.png)

 There are a number of tutorials available on-line.
 A reasonable one (although with more detail than needed for this lab) is by [Atlassian](https://www.atlassian.com/git/tutorials/using-branches)

-#### Pull Request
+#### Pull Request ####

 The implementation of new features are separately stored on different branches.
-In order to combine all implementations, we need to merge the source from feature1-3 branches into the master branch.
-To achieve this, we create pull requests on Github by going to Pull Request tab and click new pull request button.
-Then, select the branch to merge into master branch, Github will show the comparison of files on master branch and feature branch as the figure below.
+In order to combine all implementations, the branches for each feature needs to be merged into the master branch.
+To achieve this, each dev creates a pull requests on Github by going to Pull Request tab and click 'new pull request'.
+Then, select the branch to merge into master branch.
+Github will show the comparison of files on master branch and feature branch as the figure below.

 ![](src/resources/pull-request1.png)

-If there is no conflict in the file, the branches can be automatically merged.
+If there is no conflict in the files, the branches can be automatically merged.
 However, if there is any conflict, the developer must resolve it when approving the pull request.
-In this case, you can click on create pull request button and enter the message of this pull request for later approval.
+This is done by clicking on 'Create pull request' and entering the message of this pull request for later approval.

 ![](src/resources/pull-request2.png)

-On the approval as the figure above shown, Github informs us that there is no conflict so we can choose to merge the pull request.
-However, if there is conflict as sample shown below, you must resolve the conflict before you can merge it into the master.
+On the approval as shown above, Github informs us that there is no conflict so we can choose to merge the pull request.
+However, if there is conflict as sample shown below, the conflict must be resolved before it can be merged into the master.

 ![](src/resources/pull-request3.png)

 After that, the implementation of the feature will be added into the master branch.
-You have to repeat the same process to merge all three features into the master branch.
+This process must be repeated for all three features.

-<h2>Build & Run project on GitHub</h2>
+## Build & Run project on GitHub ##

-To see the result of building and running test on Github, you can click on Action tab.
-GitHub Action is CI-CD pipeline provided by GitHub.
-It is similar to other CI-CD pipeline platform e.g. Travis CI, Jenkins etc. In this project, there is a workflow already defined namely Github Classroom, as shown in the figure below.
-This workflow is used for auto grading purpose.
-Every time you push the code on your repository, this workflow will be queued to execute automatically.
-You have to ensure that after your team made the last commit to combine all features and resolve all conflicts, the execution of this workflow runs successfully without any error (as the figure below show the success execution of last run).
+To see the result of building and running tests on Github, go do the Action tab.
+GitHub Action is the CI-CD (continuous integration - continuous deployment) pipeline provided by GitHub.
+It is similar to other CI-CD pipeline platforms, e.g. Travis CI or Jenkins.
+In this project, there is a workflow already defined namely Github Classroom, as shown in the figure below.
+Every time code is pushed to the repository, this workflow will be queued to execute automatically.
+When this workflow runs successfully (as shown below), the exercise is complete.

 ![](src/resources/test-success.png)